Nanguti/octagon-technical-assessment/README.md

     - For forgotten passwords, we provide a password reset link.
     - After successful authentication, the session is regenerated to prevent session fixation attacks.
     - On logout, the session data is invalidated, and the CSRF token is regenerated to prevent CSRF attacks.

-## Additional Notes

-For simulation purposes, during registration and fingerprint capture, a user enters a random number or characters (assuming that it is fingerprint data which will always be unique) that they are able to remember.
-If a real scanning device were available, data from the scanning device would be captured and stored in the database.

-Fingerprint data is securely handled and stored.
-Fingerprint data is securely handled by Laravel's built-in `Hash::make()` method.

 ## Screenshots